 Typhoid is a bacterial infection of the intestinal tract and bloodstream.
 The disease is usually transmitted by the consumption of contaminated food or water, and is more common in countries with poor sanitation and unsafe water supplies.
-Almost every case of typhoid reported in Australia is acquired during overseas travel, so travellers should consider vaccination before they leave.
+Most cases of typhoid reported in Australia are acquired during overseas travel to regions with endemic disease, so travellers should consider vaccination before they leave.

 The symptoms of typhoid can be quite variable, but can include fever, headache, feeling generally unwell, body aches, loss of appetite, dry cough, constipation or diarrhoea, tender stomach area, slower than usual heart rate and enlarged spleen.
 Some people with typhoid develop a rash of flat, pink spots.
 Without medical treatment, typhoid may be fatal.

-Typhoid fever is a bacterial infections of the intestinal tract and bloodstream.
+Typhoid fever is a bacterial infection of the intestinal tract and bloodstream.
 The bacterium responsible for both is Salmonella typhi, and is only carried by humans.